ndsev/mapget/docs/mapget-dev-guide.md

 # Mapget Developer Guide

 This guide is aimed at contributors and integrators who want to understand how mapget is structured internally, how datasources are implemented and how the HTTP service ties everything together.
 It assumes familiarity with C++ and basic HTTP concepts.
+Source code is available at [github.com/ndsev/mapget](https://github.com/ndsev/mapget).

 ## Component overview